the-events-calendar/event-tickets/readme.txt

 = [4.7.4] TBD =

-* Fix - Properly update attendee's transient when checkin/unchekin an attendee, in order to see changes immediately [73272]
+* Fix - Properly update attendee's transient when checkin/unchekin an attendee, in order to see changes immediately.
+Thanks to @newcollegeofflorida and @gschnoor for flagging this!
+[73272]

 = [4.7.3] 2018-05-29 =